Zoey Stark: Impact Wrestling (2020)

-WWE
+WWE (2021–2026)

 NXT (2021–2023)

-On January 20 2021, it was reported that Serrano had signed a contract with WWE.
-On the January 29 edition of 205 Live, Serrano, (now renamed Zoey Stark), made her debut as Marina Shafir's tag team partner in the Women's Dusty Rhodes Tag Team Classic tourney, losing to Ember Moon & Shotzi in the 1st round.
-On the February 17 edition of NXT, she made her NXT debut, defeating Valentina Feroz.
-On the February 24 edition of NXT, she lost to NXT Women's Champion Io Shirai in a non-title match.
-After the match, Shirai embraced Stark, establishing Stark as a face.
-At NXT TakeOver: Stand & Deliver, Stark defeated Toni Storm.
-At The Great American Bash, Stark and Io Shirai defeated The Way (Candice LeRae & Indi Hartwell) to win the NXT Women's Tag Team Championship.
-They lost the titles to Toxic Attraction (Gigi Dolin and Jacy Jayne), at Halloween Havoc in a triple-threat tag team (Scareway To Hell Ladder Match), also involving Indi Hartwell and Persia Pirotta.
-On the November 2 Edition of NXT, Stark was attacked backstage by Jayne and Dolin.
-This was used to write her off television as she suffered a legitimate knee injury (a torn ACL, MCL & meniscus) which required surgery.
+Prior to signing with the company, Serrano participated in a WWE tryout in November 2020.
+On January 20, 2021, it was reported that Serrano had signed a contract with WWE and was given the new ring name Zoey Stark.
+She made her debut as Marina Shafir's tag team partner in the Women's Dusty Rhodes Tag Team Classic tournament on the January 29 episode of 205 Live, losing to Ember Moon and Shotzi in the first round.
+The following month, she reported to the WWE Performance Center.
+On the February 17 episode of NXT, she made her NXT debut as a face, defeating Valentina Feroz.

+The following week on NXT, Stark lost to NXT Women's Champion Io Shirai in a non-title match.
+On Night 1 of NXT TakeOver: Stand & Deliver on April 7, she defeated Toni Storm on the pre-show.
+In June, Stark allied with Shirai as a tag team, winning a triple threat match to become the number one contenders for the NXT Women's Tag Team Championship.
+At The Great American Bash on July 6, Stark and Shirai defeated The Way (Candice LeRae and Indi Hartwell) to win the titles.
+They successfully defended the titles against Kacy Catanzaro and Kayden Carter and Toxic Attraction (Gigi Dolin and Jacy Jayne) on the September 7 and 28 episodes of NXT, before losing them to Toxic Attraction at Halloween Havoc on October 26 in a triple threat tag team "Scareway to Hell" ladder match, also involving Hartwell and Persia Pirotta.
+On the November 2 episode of NXT, Stark was attacked backstage by Jayne and Dolin.
+This was used to write her off television as she suffered a legitimate knee injury (a torn ACL and meniscus) which required surgery.
+During her time off, she worked as a producer.

-On the July 19 2022 edition of NXT, Stark returned from injury in the 20-Woman Battle Royal, for the Number 1 contendership, for the NXT Women's Championship in a winning effort.
-On the November 8 edition of NXT, Stark & Nikkita Lyons failed to win the NXT Women's Tag Team Championship from Kayden Carter and Katana Chance.
-After the match, Stark attacked Lyons, turning heel for the 1st time in her WWE career.
-On January 28, 2023, Stark entered her 1st Royal Rumble match at #13, lasting 26:34, scoring no eliminations, before being eliminated by Sonya Deville.
+On the July 19, 2022 episode of NXT, Stark returned from injury, winning a 20-woman battle royal to become the number one contender for the NXT Women's Championship.
+However, she failed to win the title from Mandy Rose at Heatwave on August 16.
+On the November 8 episode of NXT, Stark and Nikkita Lyons failed to win the NXT Women's Tag Team Championship from Kayden Carter and Katana Chance.
+After the match, Stark attacked Lyons, turning heel for the first time in her WWE career.
+At NXT Deadline on December 10, she competed in the women's Iron Survivor Challenge, which was won by Roxanne Perez.
+On January 28, 2023, at the Royal Rumble pay-per-view, Stark entered her first Royal Rumble match at number 13, lasting 26:34 before she was eliminated by Sonya Deville.
+At NXT Stand & Deliver on April 1, she competed in a ladder match for the NXT Women's Championship, which was won by Hartwell.
+Stark wrestled her final NXT match on the April 18 episode of NXT, losing to Perez.